600apples/dafi/docs/stream.md

 You might be wondering why not just use `BROADCAST` and `NO_RETURN` execution modifiers in the cycle?

-Answering briefly `STREAM` is much more optimized for passing big ranges to remote callback but modifiers like `BROADCAST`, `NO_RETURN`, `FG`, `BG` etc are more optimized for single callback execution
+Answering briefly `STREAM` is much more optimized for passing big ranges to remote callback whereas `BROADCAST`, `NO_RETURN`, `FG`, `BG` modifiers are more optimized for single callback execution

 #### Example with opencv camera stream